Darky-Github/PlusOS/README.md

 - Sudo preinstalled with Sudouser other than Root
 - changing to Root made easy
 - VS Code now available
-- Use Vim, Neovim, Nan and more!
+- Use Vim, Neovim, Nano and more!

 ## Installation
 ```bash